Medical Malpractice Injury

 How long does a medical malpractice case last?

 It varies on a case by case basis.
-Generally medical malpractice cases last between twelve and eighteen months, but complex cases that involve multiple healthcare providers can last longer.
-Generally, is a medical malpractice case settles, then is will be shorter than if the case goes to a jury trial.
+Generally medical malpractice cases last between 12 and 18 months, but complex cases that involve multiple healthcare providers can last longer.
+Generally, if a medical malpractice case settles, it will be shorter than if the case goes to a jury trial.

 How do you know if you are the victim of medical malpractice?